EasyRL4Rec: An Easy-to-use Library for Reinforcement Learning Based Recommender Systems: Related work

 \subsection{Development of RL-Based RSs}

 Reinforcement Learning (RL), a branch of machine learning, focuses on agents learning the ability of decision-making through environmental feedback\footnote{RL in this work specifically refers to deep reinforcement learning.}.
-Classical RL algorithms can be generally divided into three groups: value-based (e.g. DQN~\cite{DQN-mnih2013playing}), policy gradient-based (e.g. REINFORCE~\cite{REINFORCE-williams1992simple}), and actor-critic-based (e.g. PPO~\cite{PPO-schulman2017proximal}).
-Recently, Reinforcement Learning (RL)-Based Recommender Systems (RSs) have gained considerable attention due to their ability to model recommendation as a multi-step decision-making process and enhance the long-term benefits.
+Recently, RL-Based Recommender Systems have gained considerable attention due to their ability to model recommendation as a multi-step decision-making process and enhance the long-term benefits.

-Numerous studies have investigated the application of RL in recommender systems. ~\citet{shani2005mdp} first formulated the recommendation process as a Markov Decision Process (MDP) and utilized model-based RL methods. \citet{DEERS-RLinRec-zhao2018recommendations} adapt a DQN architecture to incorporate positive and negative feedback from users. ~\citet{DRN-RLinRec-zheng2018drn} firstly applies the Dueling DQN algorithm to news recommendation. \citet{REINFORCE-RLinRec-chen2019top, offpolicy-chen2022off} extend REINFORCE~\cite{REINFORCE-williams1992simple} and off-policy actor-critic algorithm to recommendation. ~\citet{Self-Supervised-RLinRec-Xinxin} proposed to utilize self-supervision signals to empower RL-based RSs.
+Numerous studies have investigated the application of RL in recommender systems. ~\citet{shani2005mdp} first formulated the recommendation process as a Markov Decision Process (MDP) and utilized model-based RL methods. \citet{DEERS-RLinRec-zhao2018recommendations} adapt a DQN~\cite{DQN-mnih2013playing} architecture to incorporate positive and negative feedback from users. ~\citet{DRN-RLinRec-zheng2018drn} applies the Dueling DQN algorithm to news recommendation. \citet{REINFORCE-RLinRec-chen2019top, offpolicy-chen2022off} extend REINFORCE~\cite{REINFORCE-williams1992simple} and off-policy actor-critic algorithm to recommendation. ~\citet{Self-Supervised-RLinRec-Xinxin} proposed to utilize self-supervision signals to empower RL-based RSs.
 Unlike most methods based on discrete actions, ~\citet{Kuai-cai2023rein, Kuai-liu2023exploration, Kuai-xue2023-prefrec} investigate the applications of continuous action-based RL and improvements of long-term user engagement in short-video scenarios.
-In addition, ~\citet{ren2023contrastive} focus on effective state representations, while recent work~\cite{CIRS-gao2022cirs, DORL-gao2023alleviating} addresses specific issues (e.g. Filter Bubbles, Matthew Effect) when applying RL in RSs.
+In addition, ~\citet{ren2023contrastive} focus on effective state representations, while recent work~\cite{CIRS-gao2022cirs, DORL-gao2023alleviating} addresses specific issues when applying RL in RSs.

 The above work mainly focuses on optimizing RL policy, state modeling, or specific issues in recommendation scenarios.
 However, over 60\% of existing work is not open-source, inspiring us to develop a library that encompasses these aspects and facilitates the reproduction of existing work.